asgeir-s/entrepenator/README.md

 - to the developers (based on contribution)
 - to some charity

+#Project Definition
+Explains the idea and rules (and how the rules can be changed) for the project.
-After the MVP the ide giver, backers and developers decide what happens.
+For instance, before the MVP the idea giver decides what is merged and after the MVP the ide giver, backers and developers decide what happens by voting.

-Plugin based
+#Plugins
 All plugins must accept bitcoin payment, and bitcoin payouts where appropriate. plugin for:
 - marketing (advertising companies)